cucumber/docs/content/cucumber/step-definitions.md

  //TODO
 ```

-And have your step definitions be the glue to the actual code (in this example, a factory method to decide which page to open).
+Your step definitions are the glue to the actual code (in this example, a factory method to decide which page to open).
-You can also use step definitons to hide implementation details by calling several reusable helper methods from one.

 This helps in a number of ways,